 the whole idea of early retirement of course feels like a risky proposition. but here’s the thing, to misquote the princess bride: life is risk. anyone who says differently is selling something.

 the word “badass” gets thrown around a lot in personal finance/financial independence circles. that’s not the full story. all of us who are working toward or have achieved financial independence have one big thing in common. we’re lucky.

 in retirement, our income will go way down. we’ve budgeted and planned and made a slew of spreadsheets, and in theory we are okay with that. but will money become something that stresses us out, or — worse — that gets between us?

 This page is about our financial early retirement plan.
 If you want to know more about us and why we’re doing this, head over to the About page.
-We retired early at the end of 2017 when I (Tanja) was 38, and Mark was 41.
-We knew from […]
+We retired early at […]

 Today’s post is by Mark, his second ever here on the blog, and it’s such a good one.
 He’s sharing some insight into his transition into early retirement, which has been different from mine in several ways, and the big lessons he’s taken from that, namely the importance of knowing yourself and getting to know yourself.